UrielSarrazin/partial-pressure-calculator/README.md

 ## Build and Run

 This application uses Spring Shell.
-To build it, use the Maven pom file :
+To build it, issue this command in the project's root directory :

 > mvn clean install